diarmuidoconnor/ictskills2-2022-staging/topic06/topic.md

-# State Management & Protected Routes.
+# Data Fetching & Caching.

-Patterns and techniques for managing app state.
-Declaring private navigation routes.
+Improve app performance with Caching in the management of server-side data.